Mike James (basketball, born 1990): Lamar University

-In 2010, James transferred to a NCAA Division I school, Lamar University in Beaumont, Texas.
-Here he played under coach Steve Roccaforte in 2010–11 and under coach Pat Knight for the 2011–12 NCAA season.
+In 2010, James transferred to an NCAA Division I school, Lamar University in Beaumont, Texas where he played under coach Steve Roccaforte in 2010–11 and coach Pat Knight in the 2011–12 NCAA season.
 Playing a little over 18 minutes a game, he averaged 12.5 points, 2.4 rebounds, 1.8 assists and 1.1 steals.
 He led the team in scoring, even though he only started two out of twenty-four games for the season.
-He included a 52-point game on January 4, 2011 against Louisiana College, which Lamar Cardinals won 114–62, breaking the previous record of 50 set by Mike Oliver in 1980.
-In addition, he broke Lamar University's Montagne Center record for most points scored in a single game with 52, field goals made with 18, field goal attempts with 35, three-pointers made with 11 and three-pointer attempts with 21.
+He registered a 52-point game on January 4, 2011, against Louisiana College, which the Lamar Cardinals won 114–62, breaking the previous record of 50 set by Mike Oliver in 1980.
+In addition, he broke Lamar University's Montagne Center record for most points scored in a single game with 52, field goals made with 18, field goal attempts with 35, three-pointers made with 11, and three-point attempts with 21.
 In his senior season (2011–12), he averaged 17.1 points, 3.2 rebounds, 2 assists and 1.6 steals per game shooting 45.3 percent overall.
-One notable game of his was against the 2012 NCAA champion University of Kentucky, where he scored 29 points.
+One notable game of his was against the 2012 NCAA champion University of Kentucky, in which he scored 29 points.
 His senior season ended in the first round of the 2012 NCAA tournament with a loss against Vermont.
 By the end of his season, he was named All-Southland First Team, Southland Tournament MVP and Southland Conference Player of the Week three times in four weeks.
 He had majored in general studies during his time there.